Annual Conference Speakers

 Cloud & Architecture Lead, South West Europe, SAS Institute, PT

-In recent years he has been actively involved in projects touching such diverse areas as Quantum Computing, the Internet of Things and Analytics.
+In recent years he has been actively involved in projects touching on such diverse areas as Quantum Computing, the Internet of Things and Analytics.

-Frederico holds a BA in Archaeology from the University of Lisbon, where he is an MA student and where he also took Physics
+Frederico holds a BA in Archaeology from the University of Lisbon, where he is an MA student and where he also undertook Physics programmes.

 Learning Specialist, Microsoft, NL

-Originally from the Netherlands, Maud Pols has a strong background in both education and technology.
-With bachelor degrees in Psychology, Educational Sciences and Cultural Anthropology the interest for understanding how people learn was already coined.
-After a Master’s Degree in Business Administration with a focus on Digital Technologies, the combination of Education and Technology formed the foundation of her career.
+Originally from the Netherlands, Maud Pols has a background in both education and technology.
+With bachelor degrees in Psychology, Educational Sciences and Cultural Anthropology she has a deep interest in understanding how people learn.

 Head of Planning, Aalto University, FI

-Raili Pönni is Head of Planning at Aalto University, responsible for support services for the university’s strategic management, management information services and quality assurance system.
+Raili Pönni is Head of Planning at Aalto University, responsible for support services for the University’s strategic management, management information services and quality assurance systems.

-She has worked in Aalto University and former Helsinki University of Technology in various academic and leadership support positions.
+She has worked at Aalto University and the former Helsinki University of Technology in various academic and leadership support positions.
 She has D.Sci.
 (Tech) from Aalto University, School of Chemical Engineering.
-She is also HUMANE summer school 2018 alumnus.
+She is also HUMANE Summer School 2018 alumna.